Santa Fe Photography Guide

-The photo above shows the lovely patina and details of an art gallery located on Canyon Road in Santa Fe, New Mexico.
+The photo below shows the lovely patina and details of a home located on Canyon Road in Santa Fe, New Mexico.
 I choose a cloudy white balance to warm up the Adobe colors in this photo shot on a rare overcast day.
 The camera is a vintage Canon 10D with a 50mm F1.8 lens.
-The same camera and lens was used to capture the timeless beauty of the Santa Fe home pictured below.
+The same camera and lens were used to capture the timeless beauty of the Santa Fe home pictured below.
 The photo below was captured in strong sunlight and required lightening shadows and recovering highlights in post-processing to bring out the details.
 You can capture the same memorable scenes on your visit to Santa Fe, New Mexico!

 Santa Fe Photography Tips